-As with any “x” rules for “y”, we’ve come up with these rules through our community’s collective shared experience working two jobs.
-Taking notes along the way of what works and what’s important for success down this journey.
-If you want to dive into the corresponding personality traits, we have an article on that too.
-Here we go, in no particular order:
+As with any “x” rules for “y”, we’ve come up with these rules through our community’s collective shared experience, taking note of what works and what failed along the way.
+You may also want to dive into the successful traits of someone working two remote jobs.
+Here are our 12 rules, in no particular order.

 Don’t fall in love with your jobs, specifically your second job.
 It is harder to make logical decisions when there is attachment.
 This attachment includes the role itself, the company brand on your resume, and coworkers.
 The more attached you are, the more you make emotional rather than rational choices.
 For example, decisions you might make on what job you want to show on your LinkedIn, whether to leave the job, or whether to stay.
 You want to be deliberate in your career story and how each job will fit (or not) into your timeline.
 If you start off with a 2nd job for money and then want to list it on your resume for the brand name, you’re not going to have a good time.

-3) Do Your Own Research (DYOR) and don’t rely on others
+3. Do Your Own Research (DYOR)

 Success in two jobs is all about perception.
 If you feed into people’s perception of what they want from you, you’re more likely to get what you want from them.
 It may be the job, a promotion, or in our case, keeping the job.
-Act, say, do things with purpose and give people what they want so you can get what you want from them.
+Act, say, and do things with purpose and give people what they want so you can get what you want from them.

 For example, a hiring manager will want someone that is confident.
 What they’re really looking for are cues that they associate with confidence.
 Whether you are confident or not, you just need to feed them those cues and give them what they want to see/hear.
-They get the signals they want, but on the back end, you’re merely decoding and feeding them that preception.
-Think from their angle to see what they care about so you can send the signals and reap the “rewards”.
-“Fake it till you make it”.
+They get the signals they want, but on the back end, you’re merely decoding and feeding them that perception.
+Think from their angle to see what they care about so you can send the signals and reap the rewards.
+Fake it till you make it.
 Is it manipulation if you know how people tick?

 No matter what, you should prioritize your health.
-If the pandemic has shown us one thing, is that life is full of unknowns.
+If the pandemic has shown us one thing, it is that life is full of unknowns.
 Know the reason why you decided to do two WFH jobs.
 Is it for money?
 Happiness?
 What is happiness?
 It’s all worthless if we do not take care of ourselves to enjoy the outcome.
 It’s important to always remind yourself of the tradeoffs of the why and what you are doing.

-9) Have no ego – Be Wrong to Be “Rich”
+9. Have No Ego; Be Wrong To Be “Rich”

 “Ego is the Enemy of good leadership” so says HBR.
 This is true for being the captain of your own life.
 For example, are you afraid to be laid off?
 Being told you need to improve?
 Can you stomach just doing a mediocre job and being judged by your peers?
 Will you be willing to resign after 2 weeks if the new job is too demanding?
-Would you worry what people think?
+Would you worry about what people think?